 How much energy do you use to heat your home, and what’s the cost?

-In a typical household, most energy gets used on heating.
-In fact, for the average UK household, heating’s responsible for over half of each month’s energy bills1!
+Most energy gets used on heating in a typical household.
+In fact, for the average UK household, heating is responsible for over half of each month’s energy bills1.

 Measuring the energy used to heat your home: how many kWh you need to heat a house